 Farmstead sang Chickens in the Garden in 1977 on their Fellside album The Sheep and the Hay.

-The American group Four Bricks out of Hadrian's Wall learned Chickens in the Garden from the singing of the Watersons.
-They sang it live at at Eastfield College in Mesquite, Texas, on May 6, 1984:
+The American group Four Bricks Out of Hadrian's Wall learned Chickens in the Garden from the singing of the Watersons.
+They sang it live at Eastfield College in Mesquite, Texas, on 6 May 1984:

 Eliza Carthy sang Chickens in the Garden on Carthy Hardy Farrell Young's CD Laylam, referring in her sleevenotes to her family:

 I associate this song completely with the Watersons, and particularly Mike.
 Also it makes [Eliza's daughter] Florence laugh.
 Dad tells me off for “tiny little farm” instead of “tidy”.
 I say folk process…

 Andy Turner sang Treat My Daughter Kindly as the 9 September 2017 entry of his project A Folk Song a Week.
 He referred in his blog especially to the Watersons' and to Harry Green's versions